Fluerce/spring-demo-one/README.md

 IoC (Inversion of Control) - Outsourcing the construction and managements of objects Spring container == ApplicationContext
 Spring Bean == Java Object inside a Spring Container.

+Dependency Injection - the client delegates to calls to another project the responsibility of providing its dependecies.
+(You let your car factory build your car, no need to worry about how it is assembled.) two injection types:
+Constructor Injection
+Setter Injection
+Auto Wiring

+Tip:
+Ctrl Space = eclipse syntax shortcuts (sysout) copy qualified class name = full class name from package

+Bean Scopes - refers to the lifecycle of a bean.
+Default of bean scope = Singleton.
+Five Bean Scopes:
+Singleton = one instance created only of the bean, cached in memory and shared in bean Prototype = new bean instance for each request
+Request = scoped on web request
+Session = scoped on web session
+Global-session = scoped to global web session

+for prototype bean scope, spring does not call the destroy method. you will have to implement DisposableBean and override the destroy method (also throw an execption)